trinodb/trino/presto-docs/src/main/sphinx/develop/spi-overview.rst

         <scope>provided</scope>
     </dependency>

-The plugin uses the Maven ``provided`` scope because Presto provides the classes from the SPI at runtime and thus the plugin should not include them in the plugin assembly.
+The plugin uses the Maven ``provided`` scope because Trino provides the classes from the SPI at runtime and thus the plugin should not include them in the plugin assembly.

-There are a few other dependencies that are provided by Presto, including Slice and Jackson annotations.
-In particular, Jackson is used for serializing connector handles and thus plugins must use the annotations version provided by Presto.
+There are a few other dependencies that are provided by Trino, including Slice and Jackson annotations.
+In particular, Jackson is used for serializing connector handles and thus plugins must use the annotations version provided by Trino.

 All other dependencies are based on what the plugin needs for its own implementation.
-Plugins are loaded in a separate class loader to provide isolation and to allow plugins to use a different version of a library that Presto uses internally.
+Plugins are loaded in a separate class loader to provide isolation and to allow plugins to use a different version of a library that Trino uses internally.

-For an example ``pom.xml`` file, see the example HTTP connector in the ``presto-example-http`` directory in the root of the Presto source tree.
+For an example ``pom.xml`` file, see the example HTTP connector in the ``presto-example-http`` directory in the root of the Trino source tree.

 Deploying a Custom Plugin
 -------------------------

-In order to add a custom plugin to a Presto installation, create a directory for that plugin in the Presto plugin directory and add all the necessary jars for the plugin to that directory.
-For example, for a plugin called ``my-functions``, you would create a directory ``my-functions`` in the Presto plugin directory and add the relevant jars to that directory.
+In order to add a custom plugin to a Trino installation, create a directory for that plugin in the Trino plugin directory and add all the necessary jars for the plugin to that directory.
+For example, for a plugin called ``my-functions``, you would create a directory ``my-functions`` in the Trino plugin directory and add the relevant jars to that directory.

-By default, the plugin directory is the ``plugin`` directory relative to the directory in which Presto is installed, but it is configurable using the configuration variable ``catalog.config-dir``.
-In order for Presto to pick up the new plugin, you must restart Presto.
+By default, the plugin directory is the ``plugin`` directory relative to the directory in which Trino is installed, but it is configurable using the configuration variable ``catalog.config-dir``.
+In order for Trino to pick up the new plugin, you must restart Trino.

-Plugins must be installed on all nodes in the Presto cluster (coordinator and workers).
+Plugins must be installed on all nodes in the Trino cluster (coordinator and workers).